Anivice/80386-ASM/documentation/3_qemu.md

     jmp $           ; infinite loop, so the processor don't wonder off
 ```

+That's some good stuff, huh.
-That's good, but, for a BIOS to recognize that MBR is bootable, the last two digits
+But, for a BIOS to recognize that MBR is bootable, the last two digits
 of the sector must be `0x55` and `0xAA`.
 Therefore, we have to add a bit more lines:

 ```nasm